BDC Hamburger Icon

 What is the CIO’s role in an organization?

 The chief information officer’s responsibilities include planning, deploying and maintaining information technology (IT) systems and operations.
-The CIO may have some or all of these responsibilities:
+The CIO may have some or all of the following responsibilities:

 • Managing software development needs